 Best Dental Assistant Schools in Tennessee

 If you want a steady healthcare career without spending years in school, becoming a dental assistant in Tennessee is a strong option.
 Dental assistants keep dental offices running by helping the dentist, preparing patients, and managing equipment.
-Training can be completed in less than a year, and there are solid job opportunities across the state.
+Training can be completed in about a year, and there are solid job opportunities across the state.

 Here’s what you need to know about schools, licensing, and getting started in Tennessee.

-Dental Assistant Training Requirements in Tennessee
+Dental assistant training requirements in Tennessee

 Tennessee does not require a dental assistant to be licensed for basic chairside work.
 However, Expanded Function Dental Assistants (EFDAs) must complete state-approved training and pass exams.
 Many employers prefer applicants who are formally trained, so completing a quality program will make you more competitive.